ktrzonkowski/terminalmud/README.md

 ## Commands

 ``look``
-- Lists all directories and files in the current room.
+- Lists the number of directories and files in the current room.

 ``look <files|directories|dir>``
-- Lists the specific files or directories in the current room.
+- Lists all the files or directories in the current room.

 ``goto <DIRECTORY>``
 - Alias for cd, but with more flavor.